jspolsky/queer-burners/README.md

 - All user authentication comes through [Google Sign-In for Websites](https://developers.google.com/identity/sign-in/web/sign-in) accessed through the [React Google Login](https://github.com/anthonyjgrove/react-google-login) component.
 - User-uploaded images are stored in [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html).
 - Because users can upload very high resolution images, we also store a thumbnail that is 960 pixels wide using the [sharp](https://sharp.pixelplumbing.com/) library.
+- We send email through [Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/Welcome.html) (Simple Email Service).
+Rather than talking to their library directory, we use [Nodemailer](https://nodemailer.com/about/) to construct and send the email message via SES.

 # Some developer tricks